Nonperturbative Resummation of Divergent Time-Local Generators: Acknowledgments

 \section{Acknowledgments}

 The author thanks Jiahao Chen for valuable discussions and for extending the resummed TCL generator to the multi-bath regime, and Sirui Chen for helpful discussions.
-This work was supported by the School of Physics at the Georgia Institute of Technology through a seed grant.
+This work was supported by the David and Lucile Packard Foundation and the School of Physics at the Georgia Institute of Technology through a seed grant.
 The author remains fully responsible for the content.